bsurc/docs/docs/conda.md

 Now that you've installed mamba/conda, let's create an environment.

-The following command tells conda to create an environment called "climate" that pulls from the conda-forge channel with the packages matplotlib and numpy:
+The following command creates an environment called "climate" that pulls from the conda-forge channel with the packages matplotlib and numpy:
 ```bash
 mamba create -n climate -c conda-forge matplotlib numpy
 ```